IBMDevConnect/demo-callforcodeday/README.md

 # Call for Code Day Workshop Steps

+1. Clone the repo
+2. Create an Action in IBM Cloud Functions
+3. Import documents to Watson Discovery Service
+4. Import Watson Assistant Workspace and update credentials
+5. Try it out

 ## Step 1: Clone the repo

 `git clone https://github.com/IBMDevConnect/demo-callforcodeday.git`

-## Step 2: Create Action in IBM Cloud Functions
+## Step 2: Create an Action in IBM Cloud Functions

 Step 2.1 Click the Hamburger to open the menu